farukh-javed/Library-Management-System/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+GNU v3 License.
+See LICENSE for details.